 Curry 61 – Hackescher Markt

 Walking around Berlin’s Mitte district on a wet March afternoon, I found myself in the area around Hackescher Markt.
-I stepped briefly into the quiet Hackesche Höfe courtyard complex to pick up some postcards.
-I’d already seen (and smelled) numerous cafés, bakeries, and snack shops.
-I hadn’t had lunch, and with the possibilities of food reaching my eyes, the grumbling belly meant it was time to feed.
+I stepped briefly into the quiet Hackesche Höfe courtyard complex to pick up some postcards (at Schönhauser Design).
+I’d already subjected myself to the sights and scents emanating numerous cafés, bakeries, and snack shops.
+I hadn’t had lunch, and with food possibilities reaching my eyes, the grumbling belly meant time to feed.

 The ubiquitous yet humble currywurst came to the rescue.
 I retraced my steps back towards Hackescher Markt, and I arrived at the street-side counter for Curry 61.